-- Multiple hand sanitizer stations located throughout the Museum
+- Multiple hand sanitizer stations located throughout the Museum.

 - The Museum custodial staff cleans common areas (bathrooms, hand rails, elevator buttons, etc.) on an ongoing basis throughout the week.

-- Cover your nose and mouth with a tissue when you cough or sneeze.
+- Cover your nose and mouth when you cough or sneeze.
 After using a tissue, throw it in the trash and wash your hands.

 - Wash your hands often with soap and water.
 If soap and water are not available, use an alcohol-based hand rub.

-- Avoid touching your eyes, nose and mouth.
-Germs spread this way.
+- Avoid touching your eyes, nose and mouth to limit the spread of germs.

-- Clean and disinfect surfaces and objects that may be contaminated with germs like flu.
+- Clean and disinfect surfaces and objects frequently.

 - Food is currently not allowed in the Museum space and program participants must provide their own lunches and snacks.